 The most common way is through your diet; however, you can also look at electrolyte supplements, sports drinks, or electrolyte water to keep your levels right.

 Eating a healthy and balanced diet should give you all the electrolytes you need for day-to-day activities.

 However, there may be times when you want to eat high-electrolyte foods to replenish what you might have lost during intense exercise, for example.

 Sports drinks, or electrolyte-enhanced waters, may benefit you after exercise.

-In fact, 1-2% of your body weight can lead to decreased strength, speed and focus so it’s important to replace the water you lose.18,19
+It’s thought that electrolyte drinks may help you replenish the water, electrolytes and energy lost during exercise through sweat.
+In fact, losing 1-2% of your body weight in fluids can lead to decreased strength, speed, and focus so it’s important to replace the water you lose.14

 Infants and young children can be susceptible to dehydration from such illness, so it’s a good idea to keep on top of replacing the electrolytes you lose.

 If you are experiencing symptoms of the dreaded hangover, electrolyte drinks can be a good remedy to ensure you are replacing lost fluids and electrolytes typically lost when drinking alcohol.
 Alcohol is a diuretic, which means that it removes fluids from the body, leaving you feeling weak and dehydrated.17 Find out more about taking electrolytes for a hangover here.

 Heat-related illness can range from mild symptoms to something a lot more serious.

 Ordinarily, your body manages heat by releasing through your skin and sweating.